The Game of Rat and Dragon

-"The Game of Rat and Dragon" is a science fiction short story by American author Cordwainer Smith, written in 1954 and published in Galaxy Science Fiction in 1955.
-It is set in the far future, though no date is given.
-It occurs in the same universe as other Cordwainer Smith novels, with a passing reference to the super-powerful regulatory 'Instrumentality'.
+"The Game of Rat and Dragon" is a science fiction short story by American author Cordwainer Smith (1913–1966).
+It was written in 1954 and published in Galaxy Science Fiction magazine in 1955.
+The story is set in the far future, though no date is given.
+It occurs in the same universe as most of Smith's works, with a passing reference to the supremely powerful government known as the Instrumentality of Mankind.

-The "dragons" are mysterious aliens which attack human starships and drive the inhabitants insane.

-Cats guided by telepaths are used to fight the "dragons", because of their very quick reactions.
-They see the aliens as giant rats, hence the story title.
-The human telepaths form very strong bonds with these cats, seeing them as almost human.
-Non-telepaths sometimes mock them for this.
+The "dragons" in the story are mysterious aliens that attack human starships and drive the inhabitants insane.
+Cats guided by telepaths are used to fight these dragons, because of the cats' fast reactions.
+The cats see the aliens as giant rats—hence the story's title.
+The human telepaths form strong bonds with these cats, seeing them as almost human.
+Non-telepaths sometimes mock the telepaths for this bonding.